jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Lale, Kite, Rothik, Barap, Satip, Guthin
     *   **Female:** Giha, Basitra, Resha, Kata, Sapitha, Valeta
+    *   **Second names:** Only the Human aristocracy has true patrilineal surnames of the form [Given Name] of House [Family].
+Examples of major families are Yargyez, Gothiko, and Parsha.
+There is no standard rule for commoner bynames.

 ### Dwarves

 ![Dwarf portrait](DWARF.png "Dwarf portrait")

 *   **Physical Description:** Dwarves are stout, standing at about 4 feet tall.
 They are generally broad and strong.
+*   **Lifespan:** Dwarves reach adulthood at 24 years, middle age at 48 years, elderhood at 72 years, and usually die by 96 years.
+They can live up to 132 years.
 *   **Homeland:** Their homeland is the icy mountain province of Helscar.
 *   **Culture:** Dwarven society emphasizes stoicism, artisanry, military reverence.
 *   **Disposition:** The mountain Dwarves of western Helscar tend towards demanding greater autonomy from the Yargyez Empire, whereas the foothill Dwarves of eastern Helscar tend towards loyalty and integration with the Empire.